Emergency Notifications and Timely Warnings

 How does CSU determine if an emergency notification should be issued due to a significant emergency or dangerous situation involving an immediate threat to health and safety?

-CSU police immediately gather information upon responding to a report of an emergency or dangerous situation, and evaluate the situation as quickly as possible for any immediate risk to the campus community.
-Officers who respond will evaluate the situation to determine if there is an immediate threat, such as an active shooter, hazardous material released, fire, or other threat.
+CSU police immediately gather information upon responding to a report of an emergency or dangerous situation, and evaluate the situation as quickly as possible for any immediate risk to the campus community, such as an active shooter, hazardous material released, fire, or other threat.

 When an emergency or dangerous situation is reported to the CSU Police Department, the chief of police or designee will consider the facts known at that time to assess the nature of the emergency, its severity, and the areas or segments of the university community that are endangered.